 Fun Facts about Coding

-If your child is interested in coding, it’s fun to share some information about some well-known people in the STEM field and how they got their start at a young age.
-Here are just a few famous names:
+If your child is interested in coding for kids, it’s fun to share some information about some well-known people in the STEM field and how they got their start at a young age.
+This way they can see that coding can be more than just a hobby.
+It can not only lead to a career but also lead to inventions that change people’s lives.
+That will not only blow their minds but also get them intrigued to want to get involved.

 - Bill Gates.
 Did you know that Bill Gates, co-founder of Microsoft, wrote code for a tic-tac-toe game where users could play against the computer when he was just 13-years-old?